pallets/flask/README.md

 application frameworks.

 Flask offers suggestions, but doesn't enforce any dependencies or project layout.
-It is up to the developer to choose the tools and libraries they want to use.
+It is up to the developr to choose the tools and libraries they want to use.
 There are many extensions provided by the community that make adding new functionality easy.